-But for too many people full participation is more difficult because of systemic barriers.
+But for many people, full participation is difficult because of systemic barriers.
 Being a woman, gay or transgender, a darker skin colour, a different appearance or religion, can mean that those aspects of a satisfying life are more difficult to access.

-Our programs are based on research that if we can hear, see and FEEL the consequence of discrimination, and UNDERSTAND the roots of our of biases, then we can develop SKILL and systems to MITIGATE bias.
+Our programs are based on research that if we can hear, see and FEEL the consequences of discrimination, and UNDERSTAND the roots of our of biases, then we can develop SKILLS and SYSTEMS to mitigate unconscious biases.

-All of our programs are co-developed and co-delivered by professional inclusion trainers working and people with personal experience of discrimination.
+All of our programs are co-developed and co-delivered by professional inclusion trainers and people who have personal experience of discrimination.

 Our workplace programs

 The Hobart Human Library uses the art of storytelling to break down barriers and build empathy.
 The library provides a comfortable space for ‘readers’ to speak informally with a human ‘book’ – a local person who has experienced prejudice.
 Find out more…